JoviOakz/KronosGUI/README.md

 Topic guides:
 - Call of Duty Black Ops 3: Shadows of Evil
+- Call of Duty Black Ops 3: The Giant
 - Call of Duty Black Ops 3: Der Eisendrache
+- Call of Duty Black Ops 3: Zetsubou no Shima
 - Call of Duty Black Ops 3: Gorod Krovi